amorriscode/anthonymorris.dev/data/second-brain/philosophy.md

       - Useful for navigating the world
       - Helps us truly develop who we are as individuals
       - "The unexamined life is not worth living." ~ [[Socrates]]
+  - A goal of philosophy should be to scrutinize received wisdoms

 ## Subfields